Israel Elwyn: History

 In 2011, it established a self-advocacy program in cooperation with Beit Issie Shapiro to encourage people with intellectual and developmental disabilities to make their voices heard and advance their rights.
 Self-advocacy groups have since been formed all over the country.
 Each group appoints leaders and a recording secretary, and discussions are held on issues that affect individuals with disabilities in their daily lives: employment, how they are treated by those around them, accessibility of services and areas where change is needed.

-In 2014, the Mosaic – National Service for All program was established for the inclusion of people with disabilities in Israel's National Service program, Sherut Leumi.
+In 2014, the Mosaic – National Service for All program was established for the inclusion of people with disabilities in Israel's national service program, Sherut Leumi.
 The Reshet program prepares teenagers with disabilities in the regular education system for independence through service in the Israel Defense Forces, Sherut Leumi and/or continuing education.

 In 2016, the organization inaugurated a photography course for individuals with disabilities at its vocational center in Kfar Yona.
-Graduates of the course exhibited their work in traveling show that was mounted at the Knesset, universities and community centers around the country.
+Graduates of the course exhibited their work in a traveling show that was mounted at the Knesset, universities and community centers around the country.

-In 2019, its Volunteering for a Change pilot program promoting volunteerism among teenagers with disabilities was awarded the Zero Project entrepreneurial prize.
-The ceremony was held at the UN building in Vienna, Austria.
+In 2019, its "Volunteering for a Change" pilot program promoting volunteerism among teenagers with disabilities was awarded the Zero Project entrepreneurial prize.
+The ceremony was held at the UN building in Vienna.
 The program is a partnership between Israel Elwyn, the Ministry of Education, the Ministry of Labor, Social Affairs and Social Services, and the American Jewish Joint Distribution Committee in Israel.
 In one project, a community garden was planted and tended by teenagers with disabilities, who sold the produce and donated the money to the needy.